Heatblur-Simulations/f-4e-manual/src/cockpit/wso/left_console/aft_section.md

 ![Cockpit Altitude Gauge](../../../img/wso_cabin_pressure.jpg)

-Displays the current pressure inside the cockpit as a means of equivalent effective cabin altitude above mean sea level in 1000 of feet.
+Displays the current pressure inside the cockpit as a means of equivalent effective cabin altitude above mean sea level in thousands of feet.

-That is, if the gauge reads 5, the pressure inside the cabin is equivalent to an altitude of 5000 ft altitude MSL.
+That is, if the gauge reads 5, the pressure inside the cabin is equivalent to an altitude of 5000 ft MSL.

 To prevent sickness and hypoxia, the pressure should be observed and oxygen supply adjusted accordingly: